IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 ### *grep*

-The `grep` command extracts lines that match a given pattern.
+The `grep` command extracts lines matching a given pattern.
-A pattern could be either a simple word or a more general expression, often termed **regular expression** (see [here](https://librarycarpentry.org/lc-data-intro/01-regular-expressions/) to learn more about them).
+A pattern can be a simple word or a more general expression, often termed **regular expression** (see [here](https://librarycarpentry.org/lc-data-intro/01-regular-expressions/) to learn more about these).
 For instance:

 ```bash
 grep gene-SAOUHSC_00079 belebele.bed
 ```

 >> Print the line that contains the gene-CD630_RS00010 gene name in the file belebele.bed.
-What is the starting position?? << ( ) 74750
+What is the starting position? << ( ) 74750
 ( ) 94950
 (*) 84750